Age Spots &

 Do Laser Treatments Hurt?

-Most patients do not experience significant pain when undergoing laser skin surgery for brown spots or age spots.
+Most patients do not experience significant pain when undergoing laser skin surgery for dark / brown spots or age spots.
 During the procedure, each laser is accompanied by cool air to help soothe the treated area.
 Most patients describe the feeling of the laser as a minor rubber band snap.
 For patients who are concerned, they may request a numbing cream to apply as a topical anesthetic.

 When Will I See Results?